 Most of us have had to give a presentation or two in the course of our life.
-For students, professionals and employees presentations are of extreme importance.
+For students, professionals and employee presentations are of extreme importance.
 From time to time some type of presentation is always required.
 Presentations are usually divided into two parts: verbal and visual.
 Very few people can actually deliver a completely spontaneous speech.
 And presentations are always prepared after meticulous hard work.
 So it’s important to concentrate your energy on making an effective presentation.
 Writing is involved in both visual and verbal presentation so it must be perfect in order to make the entire presentation flawless.

 Before starting the actual presentation some points must be kept in consideration.

 The first and foremost thing to consider when writing the presentation is to identify the requirement of the topic.
 An extremely serious topic can never be presented in a completely humorous manner.
 Research your topic thoroughly yet keep the focus of the presentation on limited aspects.
 Too much information can only serve as a tool to confuse people instead of showing your capabilities.

 Audience, audience and audience!
 Knowing your audience is the most important part of the presentation.
 Its importance can never be mentioned enough.
 Make a presentation which is in context with the type of audience you have.
 A PowerPoint presentation which mentions just facts and figures and is addressed as students can never prove effective.
 But the same presentation would do wonders in the business sector.

 Now comes the main part i.e. Part of writing a presentation.
 For visual presentations, the less the length of the information given the better it would be.
 Most people would not want to read long sentences during a presentation.
 Moreover, it would shift the focus of the audience from your speech to the reading of the information.
 Remember visual presentations should serve as an aid, for you as well as the audience.